 This young artist’s work has been divisive partly on account of the content, partly on account of the form (see: the ceramics-as-craft vs ceramics-as-whatever-the-fck-you-want debate) – and both, perhaps, amplified by his rapid rise from art school graduate to feted favourite.
 In 2015 he won the $50,000 Sidney Myer Fund Australian Ceramic Art Award; in 2016 he was given major commissions and shows at the National Gallery of Australia and the Ian Potter Museum in Melbourne.
 In 2017?
 His massive installation at Carriageworks is a pretty good start.

 Though Nithiyendran started at small scale (no doubt as much due to practical limitations as conceptual) his works seem to get larger with each showing.
-His immersive room installation ‘The Cave’ features his biggest figure to date, the ‘Dirt Deity’: a figure in unfired clay, rough-hewn polystyrene and flex lights, created on site by the artist – and to be destroyed at the end of The National.
+His immersive room installation ‘The Cave’, created on site for The National, features his biggest figure to date, the ‘Dirt Deity’: a figure in unfired clay, rough-hewn polystyrene and flex lights, created on site by the artist – and to be destroyed at the end of the exhibition.

 Nithiyendran plays with cliches of representation; it might seem like mere provocation to some, but his works are the product of thoughtful study of – and irreverence towards – establishment values and aesthetics.
 Case in point: ‘Dirt Deity’ is a response to large scale public – and particularly religious – monuments.

 “A lot of these large scale monuments – in Australia, colonial monuments – are incredibly phallic,” he says.
 “There’s plinth on top of plinth on top of plinth, topped by the figure.
 I wanted to bring a humorous but also inclusive and almost egalitarian sensibility to the monument.”

 You can see Ramesh's work until Sunday June 25 at Carriageworks.